ImplFerris/esp32-book/src/wifi/static-ip.md

 You will also need to configure the gateway, although it's not required for this exercise since we won't be sending requests to the internet.
 However, it's good practice to configure it for future exercises.

 The gateway address is often the first address in your Wi-Fi IP range.
 For instance, if your IP addresses range from 192.168.0.1 to 192.168.0.255, the gateway is likely to be 192.168.0.1.
 You can also use the command `ip route | grep default` in linux to find your gateway address.

+In the wifi.rs module we created in the previous chapter, remove the dhcp config and replace it in the start_wifi function with the following code:

 ```rust
 //find the `let net_config` part and replace